Permanent Committee on Place Names

-The Permanent Committee on Place Names (PCPN) created from the various Australian and New Zealand committees on geographical names.
+The Permanent Committee on Place Names (PCPN) is a geographical naming authority composed of the various Australian and New Zealand committees on geographical names.

 The PCPN started in 1984 as the Committee for Geographical Names in Australia (CGNA) and it was renamed in 2005.

 It was integrated within the Intergovernmental Committee on Surveying and Mapping (ICSM) in 1993.
 It is also associated with the Geospatial and Earth Monitoring Division of Geoscience Australia.

 It contributes to the United Nations Group of Experts on Geographical Names.